beet/mindful-markdown-knowledgebase/README.md

 ## Yearly review

-- Can start a new [[README - Yearly reviews|yearly review]] by inserting the "Logbook template - new yearly review" template into the logbook after starting a new day/month/year as per above
+- Can start a new [[README - Yearly reviews|yearly review]] by inserting the "Logbook template - new yearly review" template into the logbook
 * Open the link in a new tab, and follow the instructions there
-* It includes a link to create a yearly note, with a section to set goals for the year, and a future log that aggregates goals from the year's monthly notes
+* It includes a link to create a [[README - Yearly notes|yearly note]], with a section to set goals for the year, and a future log that aggregates goals from the year's monthly notes

 ### Yealy notes

-The yearly notes provide a section to intentionally plan to more more of the things that elicited a positive response from the previous year, and less of the things that were negative.
+The [[README - Yearly notes|yearly notes]] provide a section to intentionally plan to do more of the things that elicited a positive response from the previous year, and less of the things that were negative.

 It also creates a **future log** that aggregates the goals from the monthly notes for the year.